korreman/sway-overfocus/README.md

 # `sway_bfocus`

-"Better" basic focusing commands for Sway WM.
+"Better" tab and stack navigation for Sway WM.
 Proof of concept.

-This program allows you to separate the action of moving between splits from the action of cycling through tabs and stacks.
-This improves ergonomics of navigating in nested layouts that mix the two.
+This program lets you
+create one set of keybinds exclusively for cycling through tabs/stacks, and another set exclusively for navigating between splits.
+The result is that switching focus generally can be performed in one action rather than some sequence of `focus parent` and `focus [direction]` actions.

+## Installation

+Clone the repository,
+run `cargo build --release`,
+and copy the executable to a location in your`$PATH` (`~/.local/bin/` is probably a good choice).

+Commands can then be added to the config, e.g. `bindsym $mod+k exec sway_bfocus splitv backward nocycle`.

 ## Usage